-- Assemble near the designated exam venue at least 10 minutes before the exam starting time. - Before entering the exam venue, have all the equipment needed for the exam removed from your bag. - You MUST use a BLACK INK pen for your exams. - Only essential equipment needed for the examination will be permitted to be taken to your desk.
-No pencil cases or electronic equipment not approved by NESA will be allowed at your desk.
-All other equipment and bags must be left in the area designated by the supervisor. - Mobile phones or other SMART devices are to be TURNED OFF and left in bags OR at the front of the room. - No student will be admitted after the first hour nor will be permitted to leave the exam. - No food or drink (except water) is to be taken to your examination desk.
-Water MUST be in a clear bottle with no label. - You must enter the examination room QUIETLY; there is to be no talking from the time the first paper is handed out, and the last paper is collected.
-Any talking during this time could result in the cancellation of all or part of your paper. - Cheating in an examination is a serious offence.
+- Assemble near the designated exam venue at least 10 minutes before the exam starting time. - Before entering the exam venue, have all the equipment needed for the exam removed from your bag. - You MUST use a BLACK pen for your exams. - Only essential equipment needed for the examination will be permitted to be taken to your desk, no pencil cases or electronic equipment not approved by NESA will be allowed at your desk. - All other equipment and bags must be left in the Monk Theatre or area designated by the supervisor. - Mobile phones, programmable watches or other SMART devices are to be TURNED OFF and left in bags OR handed in at reception. - Students can leave bags in the Monk Theatre for safety.
+The theatre will be opened at the end of the exam only - No food or drink is to be taken to your examination desk.
+Water MUST be in a clear bottle with no label. - You must enter the examination room QUIETLY, there is to be no talking from the time the first paper is handed out, and the last paper is collected.
+Any communication (eg talking, noise disruption etc) during this time could result in the cancellation of all or part of your paper. - Malpractice in an examination is a serious offence.
 Students suspected of seeking information from any source not approved for that paper may have their paper cancelled. - If you need assistance during an examination, raise your hand for the supervisor.
-DO NOT leave your seat. - You will not be allowed to take an exam paper, or any paper, out of the room. - Supervising teachers are not permitted to give assistance of any kind, except to clarify a misprint on the paper.
-Interpretations of questions will not be offered. - Each student is responsible for ensuring that all of their answers are appropriately bundled, that each sheet is labelled correctly, and that they are handed in at the end of the session. - Prepare all your equipment the night before and check examination starting times.
+DO NOT leave your seat. - You will not be allowed to take an exam paper out of the room. - Supervising teachers are not permitted to give assistance of any kind, except to clarify a misprint on the paper.
+Interpretations of questions will not be offered. - Each student is responsible for ensuring that all of their answers are appropriately bundle with their name on each sheet and handed in at the end of the session. - Prepare all your equipment the night before and check examination starting times. - Languages speaking exams see your teacher to organise a time.

-ABSENCE: if you are absent on the day of the examination, you MUST following this procedure:
+ABSENCE: if you are absent on the day of an examination, you MUST follow this procedure:

-- 1. A parent or guardian MUST phone the school to explain your absence. - 2.
-As soon as you are able, you must report to the DEPUTY and complete an Illness/Misadventure form, completing the DEFER an EXAM section.
+- 1. A parent or guardian MUST phone the school to explain your absence in line with the Year 11 Assessment Policy. - 2.
+As soon as you are able, report to the DEPUTY and complete an Illness/Misadventure form, completing the DEFER an EXAM section.
 Evidence must be attached e.g. Medical Certificate. - 3.
-See the HT Admin.
-She will organise an ALTERNATE time for the exam, during the exam period. - 4.
+See the Admin Coordinator, Mr Boustani, and organise an ALTERNATE time for the exam, during the exam period. - 4.
 Failure to follow this procedure may result in a ZERO being awarded.